javabryan/Q-A-Block/README.md

  Q&A WordPress block plugin

 EOL
-Ending this project and restarting, realized there are better and more secure ways to accomplish this using wp-admin, meta data and a CPT.
+Ending this project, realized there are better and more secure ways to accomplish this using wp-admin, meta data and a CPT.
 Keeping this code around as reference only.